MicrosoftLearning/MS-4006-Copilot-for-Microsoft-365-for-Administrators/Instructions/Labs/LAB_AK_02_Lab1_Ex1_Manage_Admin_Delegation.md

 # Learning Path 2 - Lab 1 - Exercise 1 - Manage Administration Delegation

 In this exercise, you will continue in your role as Holly Dickson, Adatum's new Microsoft 365 Administrator.
+In this exercise, you will perform several user management functions within Microsoft 365.
+You will begin by creating a Microsoft 365 user account for Holly, who will be assigned the Microsoft 365 Global Administrator role.

+**Note:** The VM environment provided by your lab hosting provider comes with over 20 existing Microsoft 365 user accounts, as well as a large number of existing on-premises user accounts.
+Several of the existing Microsoft 365 user accounts will be used throughout the labs in this course.
+Even though the MOD Administrator account has been created by your lab hosting provider, you will still create Holly Dickson's user account, since having more than one user who's assigned the Microsoft 365 Global Administrator role is a best practice.
+It will also provide you with the experience of creating a Microsoft 365 user account in case you're not familiar with the process.

 As part of Adatum's Microsoft 365 pilot project, you will manage administration delegation by assigning Microsoft 365 administrator roles to several of the Microsoft 365 user accounts that were created by your lab hosting provider.
 You will assign these roles using both the Microsoft 365 admin center and Windows PowerShell; this will give you the added experience of using PowerShell to perform these administrative functions.
 Once you have assigned Microsoft 365 admin roles to several of the existing user accounts, you will then test those assignments by verifying the users have the permissions to act in accordance with their roles.

 ### ‎Task 1 - Assign Delegated Administrators in the Microsoft 365 Admin Center